Background checks are an essential part of the hiring process. However, the rules surrounding them can be hard to understand.

 Another common problem that can result in being denied employment is trying to lie about attending prestigious institutions or obtaining degrees that the applicants never earned.

-Employers that request education verification checks can see these types of lies and will likely decide against hiring applicants who lie.
+Employers who request education verification checks can see these types of lies and will likely decide against hiring applicants who lie.

 4. Having Disqualifying Criminal Convictions